Restaurant GIS and location intelligence: which restaurant operation it fits best

 Technical instrumentation of the Radar Gastronómico within the Twin Ecosystem

-SATE Institute sets the territorial development agenda and establishes which SDG indicator dominates each program's reporting; Masterestaurant S.A.S., as the exclusive technology ally of the Twin Ecosystem Model, operates the Radar Gastronómico that turns that agenda into operational location intelligence.
+SATE Institute sets the territorial agenda and decides which SDG indicator dominates each program's reporting.
+Masterestaurant S.A.S., exclusive technology ally of the Twin Ecosystem Model, runs the Radar Gastronómico that turns that agenda into operational decisions on the ground.

-The Radar Gastronómico integrates with the same Twin Ecosystem suite — MTIE for territorial financial prefeasibility and meseros.ai for employability data — so that territorial reading feeds financing decisions in a coordinated way.
+The Radar plugs into the same Twin Ecosystem suite (MTIE for territorial financial prefeasibility, meseros.ai for employability), so the territorial reading feeds financing decisions without loose ends.

 Frequently asked questions about restaurant GIS and location intelligence